emberjs/rfcs/text/0000-angle-bracket-invocation.md

 > Open Question: What should `{{has-block}}` return for components invoked with
 > the self-closing tag?
 On one hand, returning true would be quite counter-
-> intuitive; on the other hand, returning false would mean self-closing tags and
+> intuitive; on the other hand, returning false would mean self-closing tags are
 > not semantically equivalent to an immediately closed tag.

 ### Dynamic Invocations